meyermanagement/mega-history/README.md

 * Custom created date and created by field for historical data load to merge data with standard history

 **Enhanced control/adjustment of history**:
-* Create and Delete events to import history/rectify data
+* Create, Edit, and Delete events to import history/rectify data
-* Cannot be used to modify existing standarad history but can supplement it
+* Supplement standarad history

 **Seemless consolidation of custom field history with standard history tracking**:
 * See custom history tracked records along with standard history tracked records